 Next time you see a turkey vulture fly by, tip your hat and give it a big Thank You for helping keep our park clean.

-Week Thirty: Eastern Bluebird (Sialia sialis)
+Week Thirty-one: Eastern Bluebird (Sialia sialis)

 As winter descends upon Shenandoah National Park, the landscape's color palette transforms from magnificent fall hues to earthy, brown tones.
 Many vibrant species of birds fly south for warm wintering grounds as temperatures drop.
 Eastern Bluebirds, with their rusty red breasts reminiscent of a setting sun and evocative, deep blue plumage may be found in Shenandoah year-round.
 These birds perch upon posts, wires, and tree branches in open areas, surveying for insects and berries.
 Their presence is often interpreted as a harbinger of happiness, and is pervasive throughout folklore and popular culture.